Code-Institute-Submissions/krisztina-szabo-personal-portfolio/README.md

 My first website was written in GitPod, and it's hosted using Github, deployed from the master branch (via Settings).
 I've saved after every important change: starting with git status, git add ., git commit -m"" and in the end pushing the git to the Github repository.
 After every commitment, when you refresh the repository, you can see the changes.
-If you want to clone the git because you would like to edit locally, you can type **git clone** plus the [link](https://github.com/krisztinatxt/first-milestone-project) to my git.
 The main (landing) page of the website is named index.html.

+### How to deploy
+* Login to GitHub.
+* From the list of the repositories, select [this one](https://github.com/krisztinatxt/first-milestone-project).
+* From the menu, click on the Settings (you can find under the name of the repository).
+* Scroll down to the Page section, select Master Branch from the dropdown menu.
+* The website is deployed, you can find the link in Page section.
+* If it's not working, or you can't see the changes you've made, wait a minute, and refresh the page.
+* Every time you commit changes, you can find the link of the deployed site at the same place.

+### Local deployment
+If you want to clone this project and run locally, you have to do this:
+* Follow [this](https://github.com/krisztinatxt/first-milestone-project) link to my repository on GitHub.
+* Click on the Clone or download button (right side, next to the Gitpod button).
+* Copy the clone URL.
+* In your local IDE open Git Bash.
+* Change the working directory to the location where you want the cloned directory to be made.
+* Type `git clone`, and paste the URL you copied from the Clone or download section.
+* Press Enter.
+Your local clone it's created.

 ## Credits

 ### Content

- The content is written by me.
-The timeline code was written by Andrew R McHugh.
+Most of the content is written by me.

+The timeline code was written by [Andrew R McHugh](https://codepen.io/armthethinker/pen/nEtke).

+The Deployment section is taken from a  README  written by [Anna Greaves](https://github.com/AJGreaves).

 ### Media